Saulat Mirza

 In 1997, he was convicted of a triple murder and was awarded a death sentence for the targeted murder of Shahid Hamid, a bureaucrat and managing-director of KESC (now K-Electric), along with his driver Ashraf Brohi, and his guard Khan Akbar, all of whom were killed in the neighborhood of Defence Housing Authority, Karachi on the 5 July 1997.
-After being arrested by the CID in 1998 upon returning from Bangkok, Mirza was awarded death sentence by a Anti-Terrorism Court on 24 May 1999.
+After being arrested by the CID in 1998 upon returning from Bangkok, Mirza was awarded death sentence by an Anti-Terrorism Court on 24 May 1999.
 Since then, his family have filed clemency applications in two separate occasions: first in Sindh High Court in 2000 and in the Supreme Court of Pakistan in 2002; all applications were rejected by the apex court.

 In 2013, his family submitted another application to President of Pakistan for clemency which was also rejected.
 After a death warrant was issued on 11 March 2015, the execution was set to be carried out in Central Jail Mach in Balochistan on 19 March 2015.
 Upon hearing the execution news, his family began pleading his case, where his wife and sisters held multiple press conferences, demanding a re-investigation.
 After releasing a confession video to multiple private news channels, where he leveled charges of murder involvement of Altaf Hussain, Mirza's execution was ultimately halted on presidential orders and an active investigation against MQM was launched by the Pakistan government.

 After rejecting the second and final appeal for clemency Mirza was executed on 12 May 2015 at the supermax facility, the Central Jail Macch, Balochistan, Pakistan.

 Early life and education

 Saulat Mirza was born as Saulat Ali Khan in Karachi and grew up in the rural Malir neighborhood in Karachi, Sindh in 1971.
-In his interrogation process, he confirmed his Urdu-speaking background and his Yousafzai Pathan ancestry; his parents emigrated from what is now India to Pakistan at the time of the partition of British India.
+In his interrogation process, he confirmed his Geographical distribution of Urdu speakers background and his Hindustani Pathan ancestry; his parents emigrated from what is now India to Pakistan at the time of the partition of British India.
 His father, Wajahat Ali Khan, worked as an army civilian staff clerk in the Pakistan Army, whereas his mother was a housewife.
 He was the youngest of 11 siblings, consisting of six brothers and five sisters.

 After matriculating from a local school, Mirza initially enrolled for pre-medical degree but instead ended up getting intermediate diploma in Commerce from Pakistan Shipowners College.
 He eventually graduated from the BCom from the business school of Karachi University.
 Years later, while in jail, he would complete a Master's degree.

 It was during his college years that Mirza joined the All Pakistan Muttahidda Students Organization (APMSO), taking strong participation in student politics.
 The APMSO was the student wing of then known as Mohajir Qaumi Movement later changed into Muttahida Qaumi Movement (MQM).
 During these days Mirza was an avid fan of Pakistan cricket team and often played cricket as well as table tennis.

 Mirza was described as young good looking and attractive person and a devoted worker of the MQM.